 COCO will provide ongoing mentoring and support to funded groups focused on accomplishing wildfire risk-reduction actions, in order to ensure programmatic sustainability at a local level.

-In 2018 COCO will provide direct financial, technical expertise, and subject matter expert resources to help high risk communities within the continental U.S.A. achieve their wildfire adaptation goals.
-Grant funding will be limited to a maximum award of $35,000.00.
-We have invited several organizations to submit proposals for a fall grant cycle.
+In 2019 COCO will provide direct financial, technical expertise, and subject matter expert resources to help high risk communities within the continental U.S.A. achieve their wildfire adaptation goals.
+Grant funding will be limited to a maximum award of $50,000.00.

 Who Is Eligible?